 KARA ZAVITZ is a Vernon-born high school student attending LCSS.
-Born in 1999, she has been drawing and sketching since she could hold a pen-
+Born in 1999, she has been drawing and sketching since she could hold a pencil.

-Real Food for Real People • Licenced

-Gift Certificates make

-great stocking stuffers!

-Check Out the Local Art Show & Sale

-250+398+8983

-OPEN Tues to Fri.
-7:30am to 4pm & Sat 9am-3pm

-54 Mackenzie Avenue North, Williams Lake

-cil.
 She started creating art with intent in 2012, learning digital methods as well as traditional pen, pencil, paint, and ink techniques.
 Her art, mainly pencil, pen, and watercolour, has been featured in several high school art shows, but this is her first gallery showing.
 She has received recognition of excellence in the arts within the school.
 Currently, she's working on expanding her experience into different mediums, improving her digital skills, and bettering her understanding of human anatomy.
 This collection explores those mediums, as well as themes about human nature, through Kara's favourite subject: birds.

 JESSICA TRUEIT was born in 1999 in 100 Mile and is currently enrolled in grade 12 at LCSS.
 In her art she creates worlds that don't exist, and their illusions.
 This is her first gallery presentation for her Mystic Creature series.
-The mystic creatures are based on an ated in her mind while she was in the process of writing a novel.
+The mystic creatures are based on an idea of a universe Jess created in her mind while she was in the process of writing a novel.
 Her goal in this series is to forge outlandish characters within an eccentric atmosphere.
 She enjoys creating dark storylines and mythical creatures as a form of art therapy.
 After graduation she plans to take Digital Animation as her post-secondary education.

-born in Vancouver in 1998, and has been creating art her whole life, seeing art as a way of keeping herself grounded.
+IZARIA BOWE was born in Vancouver in 1998, and has been creating art her whole life, seeing art as a way of keeping herself grounded.
 She moved to Williams Lake in 2004 with her grandmother who raised her and who is a big supporter of her art-making.
 She comes from a family who has always appreciated her art studies; they encouraged her to take art at school and to follow her dreams.
 Each of her sculptures holds hidden meaning.
 Octopus holds so many stories and secrets within that his that his mouth is a gaping hole, as he tries to be a vessel for everyone.
-The elephant looking after her Grandbaby.
+The Vase represents a Grandma elephant looking after her Grandbaby.
 The Vase has little cracks when you look closely, which illustrates the rough patches that every family deals with.
 The Butterfly Jar shows many butterflies, but the hand on top of the jar keeps them from escaping, illustrating the pressures of everyday life and keeping the peace.
 At the top of the jar sits a single free spirit that has escaped its captor's hand, symbolizing hope and freedom from these pressures.
 When she is finished high school Izaria would like to study sculpture at the Alberta College of Art and Design.